 3. Health Care is Less Expensive (and More Prevalent)

 Of course, health care cost and decisions will vary largely depending on your current plan and enrollment options.
-It will also depend on if you plan to become an expatriate who lives abroad full-time or you’re just travelling.
+It will also depend on if you plan to become an expatriate who lives abroad full-time or you’re just traveling.
 Still, you should note that many health care plans in other countries are significantly more affordable.

 4. Avoid Double Taxation